Liquidsoul004/Liquidsoul004/README.md

 -  @Liquidsoul004
--  I’m interested in Computer science engineering, ethical hacking and cybersecurity
+- interested in Computer science engineering, ethical hacking & cybersecurity
--  I’m currently learning things on my own
+-  Self taught learning
--  I’m looking for like minded squads to collaborate with.
+- looking 4 like minded squads to collaborate with.